Shuran Huang 舒然

 Nationality: Chinese

 Biography: Shuran Huang 黃舒然 (she/her) is a Cantonese photographer based in Washington, D.C.
-Through moments of intimacy, her work focuses on politics, immigration, human rights, diaspora experiences, and interactions in between.
-She speaks fluent English,...
+Her photography focuses on politics, immigration, human rights, and diaspora experiences, revealing the nuanced and intimate moments in between.
+Shuran speaks...
 MORE

 Public Story